hemantksingh/messup-learn/People/Self Awareness.md

 * Affirmation - remind yourself of your main goal and how you're going to get there with a clear choice of concise words
 * Clear visualization of success - remind yourself of the fulfillment you get after completing a task and taking it to its logical end on the way to achieving your main goal

-### Improve your intellect

-The level of intelligence you are functioning at, depends upon your ability to attain knowledge.
-According to Indian epistemology and the ancient Indian philosophy *Vedanta*, knowledge can be acquired through four '*pramanas*' or valid sources of knowledge

-- physical senses - sense perceptions are vital to knowledge but incomplete in themselves.
-They can be deceptive. e.g. a cold day might be too hot to someone else, the colour green can be perceived differently by various people.
-Since senses cannot be used as the sole arbitrator, the need arises for thinking.
-- inference - through deduction logic and reason
-- analogy/comparison - stories and ideas developed through art, literature and culture
-- testimony/authority/revelation - go to the experts for knowledge
-- experience - you learn lessons from your failures, however you may still learn the wrong lessons

-* education - learn by reading and acquiring information
-* experience - learn by making mistakes through failures
-* intuition - smart people require very little information to know something - they see it they get it
-* experience without learning - you fail to learn from experiences and make the same mistakes repeatedly

-True intelligence is not acquired by reading a book.
-It is developed through practices in focussing your attention inwards and applying critical thinking to the information that you may have gained through reading or other sources.
-In *Vedanta* knowledge is acquired by 20% reading and 80% thinking.
-The more time you take to analyze the information you have gained, apply it and test whether it provides the desired results you set out to achieve, the better you get at understanding and internalizing the knowledge.
-If you reflect upon an idea, that idea becomes you.
-However the practice of critical thinking by turning inwards requires time and effort.
-Seeking external pleasures e.g watching a film, eating your favorite food provide you instant joy.
-Critical thinking, acquiring knowledge and applying that knowledge is a long drawn out process and bears fruit in the long term.

 ## Are you in control of your thoughts emotions and feelings?

 So you have a clear understanding of your goal, you are practicing self awareness and consciousness in the pursuit of your goal.
 You very quickly discover that other people are not at the same level of consciousness as you, they function at different frequencies.
 They have different hopes, aspirations, fears and desires that may be in conflict with your own.
 This brings your plans to a quick halt which can lead to frustration, distress and often anger within yourselves.
 It almost can feel like the world is working against you.